This page provides important information for owners and operators of farms who employ temporary foreign workers (TFWs).

 Owners and operators of farms, who employ temporary foreign workers (TFWs), must support and protect TFWs currently employed and living in housing provided by the farm owner/operator and TFWs who may arrive for work.

 Travel restriction exemptions for TFWs are now in place.
 Newly arriving TFWs are now permitted to enter Canada.
 Like all travellers, including Canadian citizens and permanent residents, TFWs entering Canada by air, land or sea MUST:

-The 14-day isolation period is mandatory even if workers show no symptoms.
+The testing and 14-day isolation period is mandatory even if workers show no symptoms.